DonghaoWu/googleMap-clone-doc/README.md

 - [Mapbox examples](https://docs.mapbox.com/mapbox-gl-js/example/):gem:

-- If you have turned off location in your device but want to test the app in a fake location, select a location to overwrite your current location then refresh the page:
+- If you have turned off location in your device and get a blank page like this, select a location to overwrite your current location then refresh the page:

   <p align="center">
   <img src="./assets/gm-c-01.png" width=90%>